polar-app/polar-app/docs/HTML_VIEWER.md

 # TODO:

+- resize doesn't also resize the pagemarks properly

 - when the page is resized, we need to call the iframe resizer...

 - when the user zooms the page, we should trap this and zoom the UI ourselves.